Welcome to Honors.

-There are two pathways to earning a degree in Liberal Arts Honors: one full time and one part time.
-The full time option requires two 15 credit semesters of Honors courses taken together as one block on the Spring Garden Campus during the day, or during the day at the Northeast Regional Center.
+You can earn the Liberal Arts Honors Option Degree.
+There are two options: one full time and one part time.
+The full time option requires two 15 credit semesters of Honors courses taken together as one block (or like one BIG course) on the Spring Garden Campus during the day.
 For the part time option, students can choose from a series of six credit linked Honors courses to work towards the same degree.
 Both options situate students within a learning community of diverse individuals with similar academic goals and dedication.

 About Honors Students

 Students in this program are motivated to challenge themselves, become better students, transfer to a competitive four-year college, and even obtain a graduate or professional degree.
 You do not need to be at the top of your high school class or be an honor roll student to join the Honors curriculum.
 The program is open to students who demonstrate appropriate Honors placement on the College’s writing and reading comprehensive examinations.
 If you have already completed courses at the College, you must have a 3.0 GPA in humanities and social science courses in order to enter the program.

 What Honors alumni are saying:

 For 40 years, the Honors Curriculum has been assisting students in pursuing their academic and career ambitions.
 Alumni of the program have an excellent record of transfer success to respected four-year programs.
 Recent graduates have gone on to attend outstanding institutions:

 Bryn Mawr College